Surgical Education Learners Forum (SELF)

 The SELF: Biomedical Training Program improves the skills and knowledge of biomedical technicians and engineers in resource-limited settings.
 The pilot provides learners with no-cost access to Medical Aid International’s biomedical training program, which includes a 13-unit self-administered online training course, device documentation library, high-quality tools, and a laptop.

 Funding is available for health care facilities to enroll biomedical technicians in the SELF: Biomedical Training Program at no-cost.
-This program seeks interest from hospitals in December 2022.
+This program seeks interest from hospitals by February 14, 2023.
 Email Jonathan Miller at email@example.com for more details.

 Future funding will also be available for makerspaces to offer the SELF: Biomedical Training as part of their programming.